beingtheworst/btw-samples/E011-specs-of-the-living-dead/ReadMe.md

 ## Being the Worst

-This folder contains additional materials for **Episode 7 - RE-Factory**:
+This folder contains additional materials for **Episode 11 - Specs Of The Living Dead**:

-* Diagram illustrating match between event-sourced aggregate and specificaion method.png
+* Diagram illustrating match between event-sourced aggregate and specification method.png
 * CSharp sample project

 Subscribe to the podcast at [beingtheworst.com](http://beingtheworst.com)